JSSatchell/HyperSearch/Archive/HyperSearch Lite/READ ME.md

-### NOTE: HyperSearch Lite is now fully integrated into HyperSearch via "Min Mode"
+### NOTE: HyperSearch Lite is now fully integrated into HyperSearch via "Min Mode" therefore this standalone version is depreciated

 ---